-Transparency is key if you want people to trust your brand and buy what you’re selling.
+Transparency is vital if you want people to trust your brand and buy what you’re selling.
 If they feel that you’re hiding something, they are more likely to shop elsewhere for goods or services.

 Importance of Branding Statistics

-10. If branding is continuous and consistent through all the appropriate platforms, revenue could go up by 23%.
+11. If branding is continuous and consistent through all the appropriate platforms, revenue could go up by 23%.

 This means that all the efforts that go into branding (design, copy, and layout) should work together to create a unified approach to branding.
 Even if you outsource your branding, you should ensure that all the elements are kept within the same guidelines.

-12. More than 13% of customers said they would pay more for the brand’s offering if the brand made a difference in some way.
+13. More than 13% of customers said they would pay more for the brand’s offering if the brand made a difference in some way.

 When it comes to attracting consumers to a new product, trustworthiness is key.
 Hence, it’s no wonder that so many companies invest in their brand awareness campaigns.
 One of the ways of providing funds for entrepreneurs could be collecting resources via crowdfunding.

 In addition, 21% will not return to that brand after abandoning them.

-18. 48% of people in the US will speak up when a brand does something disappointing concerning a social issue.
+20. 48% of people in the US will speak up when a brand does something disappointing concerning a social issue.

 (Accenture) (Business Insider)

-For example, Dove, a brand that usually embraces beauty in all shapes and sizes, was highly criticized for a racist social media post back in 2017 which showed an African American woman transforming into a white woman after using one of their products.
+For example, Dove, a brand that usually embraces beauty in all shapes and sizes, was highly criticized for a racist social media post back in 2017.
+Why?
+Because it showed an African American woman transforming into a white woman after using one of their products.

 Personal Branding Statistics

-21. A staggering 70% of potential employers make use of social media platforms to look into job candidates.
+22. 70% of potential employers make use of social media platforms to look into job candidates.

 Your online personal branding could affect your career.
 Yet it’s not just potential employers who look at your social media profiles.

 As much as 43% of employers look at social media accounts belonging to people who currently work for them.
-Meaning, you have to watch out what you post and share online as you never know who is watching or how it could affect your career.
+Meaning, you have to watch out for what you post and share online as you never know who is watching or how it could affect your career.

 Employer Branding Statistics

-22. 72% of recruiters say employer branding makes a huge difference when it comes to hiring.
+26. 72% of recruiters say employer branding makes a huge difference when it comes to hiring.

 Why is a brand important?
 People want to know a potential employer’s brand before deciding on whether they want to work for said business or not.

-23. 55% of recruiters claim they use employer branding strategies to increase the reputation of the company.
+27. 55% of recruiters claim they use employer branding strategies to increase the reputation of the company.

 Consequently, they have a strategy in place to market the company as a place where people want to work.
 59% agree on investing in an employer brand.